 Big data may be singing its heart out but will it win a place at the final?

-Josep Curto Díaz is an associtate analyst with DCD Intelligence
+Josep Curto Díaz is an associate analyst with DCD Intelligence